trieschlab/PymoNNto/docs/Classical_Examples/Izhikevich.md

-# Izhikevich Neuron SORNSim Implementation
+# Izhikevich Neuron PymoNNto Implementation

 The following code creates a network with 800 excitatory neurons, 200 inhibitory neurons and all the connections between them.
 The neurons have different parameters and are updated with rules derived form the original Izhikevich paper.